nickdotht/libft/README.md

 Now to clean up (removing the .o files and the .c files from the root), call `make clean`

+**WARNING:** `make clean` will delete all your files from your root directory.
+Do not run it if you're using the `Makefile` file.
+This is why I added the `Makefile-sample` file.

 ### How do I use the library?